This post was contributed by Elena Paschinger of CreativElena. She is the author of The Creative Traveler's Handbook.

 You can read more about great destinations for solo travelers here.

 Creative travel is:

-- Carving my own unique piece of pounamu, or New Zealand greenstone, with the help of a traditional Maori tutor.
+- carving my own unique piece of pounamu of New Zealand greenstone, with the help of a traditional Maori tutor.

 Experiences such as these have the power to change you forever.